 - Limestone Coast.

-You’ll find them at jetties, beaches, boat ramps and rivers – anywhere that fishing takes place.
+They volunteer in teams of at least two at jetties, beaches, boat ramps and rivers – anywhere that fishing takes place.

-Become a FISHCARE volunteer
+Become a Fishcare Volunteer

 Uniforms for successful candidates include: